Explore our new Interpretability Platform at workbench.ndif.us

 The National Deep Inference Fabric (NDIF) is supported by a generous grant from the U.S. National Science Foundation.
 It is developed by a team at Northeastern University in Boston, Massachusetts, building upon many scientific contributions and collaborations from around the country and worldwide.

-The computing capacity behind NDIF comes from Delta AI, an NSF computing infrastructure project developed by NCSA at the University of Illinois Urbana-Champaign.
-The community of NDIF users is being devloped and supported in partnership with the Public Interest Technology University Network, a consortium of 63 universities and colleges.
+The computing capacity behind NDIF comes from Delta, an NSF computing infrastructure project developed by NCSA at the University of Illinois Urbana-Champaign.
+The community of NDIF users is being developed and supported in partnership with the Public Interest Technology University Network, a consortium of 63 universities and colleges.

 Contact us